Achieving 100% Sustainability in Energy, Water and Biodiversity by 2050.

 - Promotion of more equitable outcomes for communities and populations to help offset the burden now disproportionately placed on disadvantaged communities.

-- Timelines, milestones, and required actions to transition Los Angeles to new energy, water and transportation systems; improved buildings; an updated regulatory framework; and informed practices reflecting a transformed urban fabric.
+- Timelines, milestones, and required actions to transition Los Angeles to new energy, water and transportation systems; enhanced urban green spaces and protected lands; improved buildings; an updated regulatory framework; and informed land use practices reflecting a transformed urban fabric.

 - A communications plan to build and strengthen partnerships with the stakeholders of Los Angeles to create shared commitments to implement required changes.